Customer Engagement

 • Improving your LTV.

 No one will argue that a loyal customer is the best thing that can happen to any business.
-They bring constant revenue, leave positive feedback and recommend you to other people.
-And such a fruitful relationship starts the moment they log in to your product and see the first onboarding tip there.
+They bring constant revenue, give social proof, and recommend you to other people.
+Such a fruitful relationship starts the moment they log in to your product and see the first onboarding tip there.

 So, what does effective SaaS onboarding look like?